Reading time: About 5 minutes

 Others don’t know the best order in which to present their findings.
 Still others appear to want their readers to drown in information — they don’t understand how to present their facts in interesting and compelling ways.

 Content or structural issues are among the most difficult to fix all by yourself.
 While it’s easy enough to tweak words or push paragraphs around, how do you know you’re meeting the needs of your readers?
-And these challenges become even more acute when the writing project is lengthy — a long feature, a report, a thesis or a book.
+And these challenges become even more acute when the writing project is lengthy — a long feature, a report, a dissertation or a book.

 If this problem is stressing you, and you don’t have an urgent deadline, I suggest putting your draft away for a while to let it incubate.
 You may simply be too close to the project and unable to make reasonable decisions.